 What is Employer Branding?

-In its purest form, your employer brand is your reputation among both current and prospective employees as an employer.
-Put differently; your employer brand is how you market your organization as a place to work.
+Your employer brand is your company’s reputation among both current and prospective employees as an employer.
+Essentially, your employer brand is how you market your organization as a good place to work.
 Check out our employer branding breakdown along with some tips on how to improve the employer brand of your organization.